 I like playing with media and technology to design stories, products, and experiences.

-I began my career working primarily as an artist, recording and performing music with groups such as Voxtrot, Beirut, Yellow Ostrich, Bright Moments, Adam Green, and others.
-I was a sound recordist for the 2013 film Cutie and the Boxer, which was nominated for the Academy Award for Best Documentary Feature.
+I began my career in music, working as an artist, producer, and performer with groups such as Voxtrot, Beirut, Yellow Ostrich, and others.
+During this time, I was a sound recordist for the 2013 film Cutie and the Boxer.

-I have a thing for bad wordplay, and I generally enjoy spending time with bicycles, languages, bodies of water, and other modes of discovery.
+I have a thing for bad wordplay, and enjoy spending time with bicycles, languages, bodies of water, and other modes of discovery.

-A sprawling transmedia music and art project unfolding over the course of 24 years, and an exercise in gross self-indulgence.
+A living opera, an art project unfolding over the course of 24 years, and an exercise in gross self-indulgence.